apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 tags:
 ---

+*Updated through October 10 to reflect polling and make corrections.*

 Canadian politics is, typically, boring.
 And we like it that way.
 We’ve seen what can happen when politics get too interesting.
 And well, America, you can keep it.
 Sorry.

 From time to time though, politics in Canada does get interesting.
 On occasion, the issues get serious enough or an election gets weird enough that we find ourselves in a high-stakes voting scenario.
 If you don’t believe me, [ask Ontario](https://www.chatelaine.com/living/politics/doug-ford-cuts/).